wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    * <a target="_blank" href="https://wilsonmar.github.io/azure-cloud/#azure-service-fabric">Azure Service Fabric</a>

-   * Azure Container Service (AKS) - https://azure.microsoft.com/en-us/services/kubernetes-service/
+   * <a target="_blank" href="https://azure.microsoft.com/en-us/services/kubernetes-service/"><strong>Azure Container Service (AKS)</strong></a> -
    uses Docker to make dynamic scaling easy on Kubernetes, Docker Swarm, or Mesos DC/OS

-   * Azure Container Registry to store images for different types of container deployments like Swarm, DC/OS and Kubernetes and Azure services such as App Service, Batch and Service Fabric.
+   * <a target="_blank" href="https://azure.microsoft.com/en-us/services/container-registry/"><strong>Azure Container Registry (ACR)</strong></a> stores images for different types of container deployments (Swarm, DC/OS and Kubernetes, etc.) as well as Azure services such as App Service, Batch, and Service Fabric.
+   Unlike Docker Hub, ACR provides more control over who can see and use images, which ACR can sign cryptographically (to detect corruption) and encrypt at rest.
+The Premium SKU of Container Registry includes 500 GiB of storage that is geo-replicated.

    * Hashicorp Vault